getappmap/appmap-ruby/README.md

 - gem: devise
 - gem: aws-sdk
 - gem: will_paginate
+# Global exclusion of a class name
 exclude:
 - MyClass
 - MyClass#my_instance_method
 - MyClass.my_class_method
+functions:
+- packages: myapp
+  class: ControllerHelper
+  function: logged_in_user
+  labels: [ authentication ]
 ```

 * **name** Provides the project name (required)
 * **packages** A list of source code directories which should be recorded.
 * **exclude** A list of classes and/or methods to definitively exclude from recording.
+* **functions** A list of specific functions, scoped by package and class, to record.

 **packages**